 Moving from a monolithic architecture to a microservice architecture is a big deal.
 It is not just a ‘shift,’ it is a tsunami.
 Understanding what is required to make the shift is broad.
 Developers need to start thinking about how they are going to break up monolithic applications into smaller functions, Operation Teams must build out an entirely new approach to the datacenter around Kubernetes and containers, and DevOps Engineers must start evaluating existing pipelines and what needs to change to support hundreds of independent moving parts from dev through prod.
-In other words, we all have a lot to learn.

 The core of understanding microservices is how they are written and deployed.
-Microservices are small functions that are independently deployed.
+They are small functions that are independently deployed.
 Your traditional ‘application’ is lost in a sea of services that make up a ‘logical’ application.
 Microservices give us the ability to write an entirely new generation of software.
 They make AI and ML a possibility while also creating a platform for highly scalable software at a fraction of the cost compared to monolithic solutions.
 Make no mistake, the journey is worth the effort.

 With any new journey, there is disruption, and microservices are no different.
 And honestly, this disruption is welcome and can be overcome if we can understand both the changes required and similarities a microservice architecture has compared to monolithic.
 We have gone through big shifts in the past, mainframe to distributed for example, and we not only survived, but we also thrived.
 And like the shift from mainframe to distributed systems, microservices disrupt the way we write and deliver code.

 While there are many discussions you will have within your organization about microservices, consider these three basic truths:

 Microservices do not require a traditional ‘build’ step.
 Linking is not done at the CI build, it is done at runtime via APIs.